rhine59/ebike/README.md

 # Building a `bootloader` to flash the 860c display

+## Skills

+All you need to do this is a logical mind who can read, think, plan and execute.
+This is 90% planning and 10% execution.

+## Tips

+1. Read and understand, don't learn and make mistakes as you go.
+2. Think, think again and then cut

 ## Tools you will need

 - Multimeter - 0 volts to 40 volts DC